 Education courses for the special education pathway are offered by the University of Maine at Machias.
 SpecialEdAdvisingGuide (1)

 SECONDARY EDUCATION (7-12)

 The Secondary Education pathway is available through UMA faculty-taught courses.
-This pathway is available for undergraduates and for those with baccalaureate degrees who wish to become high school teachers in Social Studies, English, Mathematics, Science, and Art.*
+This pathway is available for undergraduates and for those with baccalaureate degrees who wish to become high school teachers in Social Studies, English, Mathematics, Science, Health, and Art.*